Beyond Healing

 Part 1: The Healing Paradigm: Its Reality and Its Limits

 Healing is deeply ingrained within psychology and spirituality as the primary process for transformation.
-In medical terms, healing essentially means remedying a wound - restoring something to, closely resemble, how it was, before "damage" occurred.
+In medical terms, healing essentially means remedying a wound - restoring something to closely resemble how it was, before "damage" occurred.

 Psychological and spiritual healing has followed a similar logic: the wounds are the areas where someone is struggling, where pain lives, where something feels broken or less than.
 And the healing becomes the antidote - providing comfort, insight, and areas of resolution.
 An effort to feel Whole.